patrickarlt/acetate-site/src/documentation/creating-plugins.md

 };
 ```

-To use a plugin simply pass a a function to `acetate.use`.
+To use a plugin simply pass a function to `acetate.use`.
 That function will get the `acetate` object as its first argument and can call additional helpers.
 For example

 <code class="filename">my-plugin.js</code>